Facebook pixel The Compound-Complex Sentence | Tutoring Resources

-Compound-Complex Sentence
+The Compound-Complex Sentence

-The COMPOUND-COMPLEX SENTENCE is composed of at least three sets of subjects and verbs (clauses), at least two independent and one dependent.
+The compound-complex sentence is composed of at least three clauses (each with a subject and verb): at least two independent clauses and one dependent clause.
 This more advanced structure allows the writer to show relationships between multiple ideas.
-You might think of this as a sort of verbal equation:

 When they observed fossils and rock strata, ancient humans puzzled about them, but no one understood their significance.*

-Aristotle, Avicenna, and Leonardo da Vinci speculated about geology; however, fully-formed theories weren’t developed until the eighteenth century, when Abraham Werner and James Hutton devised theories at about the same time.
+Aristotle, Avicenna, and Leonardo da Vinci speculated about geology; however, fully formed theories weren't developed until the eighteenth century, when Abraham Werner and James Hutton devised theories at about the same time.

-Or, it might modify the first independent clause and be most logically placed nearest that, or right in the middle:
+Or, the dependent clause may modify the first independent clause and be placed nearest to it, in the middle of the sentence.

-independent clause dependent clause independent clause.
+An independent clause followed by a dependent clause and a second independent clause.

 Werner's theory hypothesizes that all Earth's rocks were deposited in a global flood, so it is often referred to as the Neptunist theory.